-The ceiling (Figure 12-3) in the Allegro RED 360 motorhome is covered with a padded-vinyl headliner, which can be easily cleaned with a damp, soft cloth, and a mild detergent.
+The ceiling in the motorhome is covered with a padded-vinyl headliner, which can be easily cleaned with a damp, soft cloth, and a mild detergent.
 Clean around all vent areas to prevent any build-up of dirt, grease, or other accumulations.

-MULTIPLEX LIGHTING CONTROL
+SPYDER MULTIPLEX LIGHTING CONTROL:

-The multiplex system (Figure 12-4) enables you to control circuits from multiple locations in the coach.
-Each switch enables you to turn a circuit ON or OFF with individual button presses, and provides an indicator light to determine the status of the circuit (ON or OFF).
+The Spyder multiplex system (Figures 12-3 and 12-4) enables you to control circuits from hallway and door entry locations in the motorhome.
+With the control display screen you to turn a circuit ON or OFF with individual button presses.
+The button press has an indicator light to determine the status of the circuit (ON or OFF).
 Many of the circuits are also dimmable by holding the button.
 Additional features of the multiplex system include the following: